arttracks/elysa/docs/_dates/date_specificity.md

 **If Uncertain:** 1990?, 900 CE?, 800 BCE?
 **Alternate Forms:**  10 ad, 1 BC, 6000 BCE, 800

-BCE is mandatory.
-CE is strongly preferred when the year is earlier than 1000 CE.
+BCE is mandatory for years before 1 CE.
+CE is required when the year is earlier than 1000 CE.
 CE is strongly preferred (mandatory, but not enforced?) when other dates within the record are BCE.

 #### Known to the Month